Photonic time crystals: Theory and applications: Material platforms to realize PTCs

 It should be noted that the nonlinearities, represented by $n_2$, in transparent conducting oxides (TCOs) originate differently compared to those in conventional Kerr nonlinear materials.
 This distinction arises from the non-parabolic dispersion of the conduction band, which leads to a change in the average effective mass of the electron sea due to intraband absorption~\cite{secondo2020absorptive,khurgin2021fast}.
 Significant changes in refractive index $\Delta n/n$, on the order of 100\%, have indeed been observed in these materials~\cite{saha2020broadband}.
-These changes occur rapidly, within a few hundred femtoseconds (much slower than the Kerr nonlinearity in conventional materials), yet remain two to three orders of magnitude slower than required for achieving PTCs in the optical (infrared or visible) regime.
-Therefore, this type of nonlinearity can be referred to as ``slow''.
-For example, in Ref.~\cite{lustig2021towards}, an AZO sample was modulated with an 800 nm pump beam, and the reflection and transmission for a 1300~nm probe were measured.
-Since the pump was much shorter than the probe pulse duration, a significant (approaching unity) refractive index change was detected, making the first step toward implementing PTCs.
-More recently, modulation of an ITO sample with a single-cycle pump pulse was demonstrated~\cite{lustig2023time}.
-Furthermore, broadband frequency translation has also been reported using similar time-interfaces in ENZ materials~\cite{zhou2020broadband}.
+In early experimental studies, rapid changes (on the order of a few hundred femtoseconds) in the refractive index were observed~\cite{shaltout2016doppler,zhou2020broadband,bruno_broad_2020}.
+However, these changes were still two to three orders of magnitude slower than necessary for achieving PTCs in the optical (infrared or visible) regime.
+As a result, this type of nonlinearity was initially termed ``slow"~\cite{khurgin2021fast}.
+More recent theoretical work has suggested that refractive index changes in transparent conducting oxides (TCOs) could be nearly instantaneous\cite{un_electronicbased_2023,pendry_avalanche_2024}.
+Subsequent experimental studies have confirmed such ultrafast modulations, showing excitation and relaxation times of the refractive index in ITO in the order of 5--10~fs and 10--20~fs, respectively~\cite{lustig2023time,tirole_doubleslit_2023}, limited only by the pump-pulse duration.
+These findings represent a significant step towards the implementation of PTCs at optical frequencies.

-Periodic optical temporal modulation of ENZ materials using the ``slow'' nonlinearity mechanism described above (arising from the non-parabolic dispersion) remains impractical due to unrealistically high power requirements for modulating TCOs at optical speeds.
+Periodic optical temporal modulation of ENZ materials using the nonlinearity mechanism described above (arising from the non-parabolic dispersion) remains impractical due to unrealistically high power requirements for modulating TCOs at optical speeds.
 It was theoretically predicted that to obtain a moderately wide momentum bandgap, one would need pump power density on the order of tens of TW/${\rm cm}^3$ even for PTCs operating in the THz frequency range~\cite{hayran2022ℏomega}.
 Such intense pump power, compounded by the nonzero dissipation inherent to the materials, would invariably result in the materials' degradation, precluding the observation of PTCs.